 Deferred income tax is provided for using the liability method of accounting.
 Deferred income tax assets and liabilities are determined based on differences between the financial reporting and income tax basis of assets and liabilities.
 These differences are then measured using enacted or substantially enacted income tax rates and laws that will be in effect when these differences are expected to reverse.
-The effect of a change in income tax assets are recognized for tax lassets and liabilities is recognized in income in the period that the change occurs.
+The effect of a change in income tax rates on deferred tax assets and liabilities is recognized in income in the period that the change occurs.
 Deferred income tax assets are recognized for tax loss carry-forwards to the extent that the realization of the related tax benefit through future taxable profits is probable.